“Slick software, unique A.I. features, and a wonderful camera make the Pixel 3 irresistible.”

 What excites us most about the Pixel 3 is the groundbreaking artificial intelligence (A.I.) inside.
 The Pixel 3 can do things no other phone can.
 A lot of these A.I. smarts reside in the camera, which we’ll get to soon, but Google Assistant is growing more useful by the day and there are other genuinely helpful features in here that add up to a great experience.

 The scourge of spam calls may have you dreading your ringtone, so Google’s Call Screening feature will be welcome.
 It allows you to use Google Assistant to answer a call for you, and then you will see a live transcription of what the caller is saying.
 Within the first five seconds, it’s easy to tell whether it’s a genuine person trying to reach you or a robocall.
 You can mark it as spam if it is the latter.
 You can even use this feature if you’re in a meeting or busy as a way to see why someone is calling, though it might feel a little strange for the person on the other line.
 Either way, this has quickly become one of our favorite features on the Pixel 3.
-It’s also coming to the Pixel 2 and Pixel 1.
+It has also rolled out to the Pixel 2 and 2 XL.

 The Pixel 3 isn’t likely to excite you at first glance, but it’s a smartphone with hidden depths.